h19920918/emr/README.md

 Linguistics (ACL 2019).
 Here is the paper of arxiv version in https://arxiv.org/abs/1903.06164.

-We are going to update other experiments (TriviaQA, TVQA) as soon as possible.
+We are going to update other experiments (TVQA) as soon as possible.

 # Requirements
 Python 3.6.4
 Pytorch >= 1.0.0
+tensorboardX >= 1.6
+tqdm
+termcolor
+boto3

 # How to use

+[bAbI]
-python main-a3c.py --task-id=#Number --prepro  --model=#Name --log-dir=#Dir
+'python main-a3c.py --task-id=#NUMBER --prepro  --model=#NAME --log-dir=#DIR'

 You can see other configuration in 'main-a3c.py'.
 If you have a pre-process, you do not have to do it again.

+[TriviaQA]
+Download TriviaQA dataset from http://nlp.cs.washington.edu/triviaqa

+To pre-process, type 'python prepro.py'
+Run the model, 'python main-a3c --task=#NAME --model=#NANE --rl-method=#NAME'

+You can see other configuration in 'main-a3c.py'.

 # Acknowledgements